Andrews–Curtis conjecture

-In mathematics, the Andrews–Curtis conjecture states that every balanced presentation of the trivial group can be transformed into a trivial presentation by a sequence of Nielsen transformations on the relators together with conjugations of relators, named after James J. Andrews and Morton L. Curtis who proposed it in 1965.
+In mathematics, the Andrews–Curtis conjecture states that every balanced presentation (i.e. a presentation with the same number of generators and relations) of the trivial group can be transformed into a trivial presentation by a sequence of Nielsen transformations on the relators together with conjugations of relators, named after James J. Andrews and Morton L. Curtis who proposed it in 1965.
 It is difficult to verify whether the conjecture holds for a given balanced presentation or not.

 It is widely believed that the Andrews–Curtis conjecture is false.
 While there are no counterexamples known, there are numerous potential counterexamples.
 It is known that the Zeeman conjecture on collapsibility implies the Andrews–Curtis conjecture.